cdpierse/transformers-interpret/README.md

 Let's start by initializing a transformers' model and tokenizer, and running it through the `SequenceClassificationExplainer`.

-For this example we are using `distilbert-base-uncased-finetuned-sst-2-english`, a distilbert model fine-tuned on a sentiment analysis task.
+For this example we are using `distilbert-base-uncased-finetuned-sst-2-english`, a distilbert model finetuned on a sentiment analysis task.

 ```python
 from transformers import AutoModelForSequenceClassification, AutoTokenizer